Classical Education

 The Trivium is divided into 3 stages: Grammar, Logic, and Rhetoric.

-Classical education seeks to achieve this end goal by following an academic methodology that is based on the Trivium.
-It uses proven teaching methods which correlate with the child's natural development so teaching and learning go "with the grain," not against it.
+Classical education following an academic methodology that is based on the Trivium.
+It uses time-tested teaching methods which correlate with the child’s natural development so teaching and learning go “with the grain,” not against it.
 This gives the child a broad liberal arts education.

 The Classical Academy Trivium Application Chart